qrvey/partner-portal/docs/get-started/glossary.md

 ## R

+**Range** - the difference between the min and max values in a chart.

 **Recipient** - Someone who received an automated email from a workflow action.
 If the recipient clicks on a link in an email they may be shown a web form to complete.
 If they complete the form they become a respondent.
 See our entry below for _respondent_.

 **Respondent** - Someone who completes a web form.
 For example, a respondent could be someone you ask to answer via email or text, or someone who responds to a Qrvey link on a website, blog or social media post.

 ## S

+**Scale** - the difference between the units of values in a chart.

 **Survey** - A type of web form that collects data from individuals using a collection of questions.